The Smoke In Redding, Calif., Is So Thick You Can't See The Sun Most Days

 "This year it's been hanging in there," Libscomb says.
 "It's pretty good sometimes in the morning and then before the day's over you can't see those trees."

 In Redding, the smoke has been so thick you can't even see the sun most days.
 High school football teams are practicing indoors.
-Shasta County Health and Human Services has distributed more than 10,000 free 'N-95' smoke masks that filter out 95 percent of harmful particulates.
+Shasta County Health and Human Services has distributed more than 10,000 free "N-95" smoke masks that filter out 95 percent of harmful particulates.
 For 21 consecutive days, Redding's air quality was listed as unhealthy.

 "Everybody comes in coughing a little bit, just struggling, sneezing watery eyes," says Dave Maron, the county's manager for community health protection.

-Maron says his agency's public messaging has been constant: wear your masks and avoid any exertion outside: "Because this exposure to long term wildfire smoke does have health effects," he says.
+Maron says his agency's public messaging has been constant: Wear your masks and avoid any exertion outside: "Because this exposure to long-term wildfire smoke does have health effects," he says.

 Children whose lungs aren't fully developed and older people who may have pre-existing conditions are considered to be especially at risk.